evagene/www.evagene.com/content/_index.md

 _Evagene helps you to share pedigree and study data and collaborate on important work.
 Present only the information important to you and reduce complexity without compromise_

-### Trusted risk analysis from bayes-mendel is integrated and ready to use
+### Trusted risk analysis from Bayes-Mendel is integrated and ready to use

 As soon as you have drawn your first pedigree, Evagene is ready to apply the peer-reviewed, trusted analyses of Bayes-Mendel and the established tools used by genetics professionals every day